Paul47/LEDMatrix_22/README.md

 ###The LEDMatrix_22 manual can be accessed with the wiki button above

 ### Using multiple LED Strips together but not as a matrix or panel?
 This library is designed to use up to 4 seperate led strips (1-wire or 2-wire).
-With optional LEDExtender shields control up to 16 LED strips with 8 controller pins.
+With optional LED Extender shields control up to 16 LED strips with 8 controller pins (https://github.com/Paul47/FastLED_Extender_boards).

 ## Single Matrix
 In this arrangement, one long led strip is cut into multiple rows to create an x,y array.
 As with previous LEDMatrix versions, the strips can be arranged into rows a zigzag, or left-2-right/right-2-left patterns.
 In this configuration you are limited to the length of the strip before sparkles/breakup occurs.
 SPI pins can be used to meet the demand of refreshing long data strings.
 This approach uses one FastLED Controller.